-Passionate about acquiring and transmitting knowledge, scientific research, open science, team and project management, data science and event organization.
+Passionate about acquiring and transmitting knowledge, scientific research, Open Science, team and project management.

 Project management